sp3nx0r/blog/content/posts/2025-06-21-ttrpgs-for-kids/index.md

 ### Extra Special Touches

-My Markdown file of actual campaign I ended up running is below.
+My Markdown file of actual campaign I ended up running is [down below](#appendix-the-actual-session).
 I opened this in [Obsidian](https://obsidian.md/) on my iPhone.
 I also had a speaker paired with my phone to play audio cues from [Tabletopy](https://tabletopy.com/) and music from [Tabletop Audio](https://tabletopaudio.com/).
 I ended up cutting the **Light the Brazier of Black Flame** puzzle and **Silken the Drider** combat as we were starting to run long.
 But it was a lot of fun having the riddles and clues from **Old Maev** come back to be relevant in the combat section, the boys really enjoyed that.

 ## Common Questions and Solutions